 In my work, I’ve noticed some patterns around Time and ADHD.
 These are the things we do that sabotage our best efforts.

-Here are the 3 most common mistakes and what to do to avoid them.
+Here are the 3 most common mistakes to avoid

 Assuming You Will Remember